 Over the past few semesters, I have built a full-stack plasmid map visualization tool for Zymergen, a machine-learning genomics research group, and a full-stack web administration portal for Beam, a mobile banking service.

 From May 2018 to August 2018, I was a network engineering intern at the Johns Hopkins University Applied Physics Laboratory (JHUAPL), a defense contractor specializing in space exploration and military technology research.
-I wrote scripts to automate the management and configuration of hundreds of network switches, and further expanded APL's secure network throughout shuttle routes.
+I wrote a library of Tcl, Expect, and bash scripts to automate the management and configuration of hundreds of network switches, and further expanded APL's secure network throughout shuttle routes.

 From May 2016 to June 2017, I was a student researcher at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK/NIH) in the Genetics of Development and Disease Branch, under Dr. Jeffery Miller.
 I studied the effects of puromycin selection on the transcriptomes of primary human erythroblasts.
 To do this, we transduced cell lines with 2 different lentiviral vectors that conferred puromycin resistance and examined differences in RNA-Seq profiles by integrating bioinformatic scripts such as Cufflinks and TopHat.
 I was awarded as a Regeneron Science Talent Search (STS) Semifinalist for my work.